Do you really need a food delivery driver app?

 For example, the app should help you collect customer signatures electronically and store them in a route planner.

-Also, the delivery driver app should enable drivers to capture and add images, sounds, and videos as proof of delivery.
+Also, the route planner app should enable drivers to capture and add images, sounds, and videos as proof of delivery.

 Learn more about electronic proof of delivery.